 For many women, their breasts are a defining feature of their femininity.
 Hearing that you have breast cancer and that you require a lumpectomy or mastectomy can be difficult.

-Joseph Michaels, MD, FACS, strives to alleviate some of the difficulty that women undergoing breast cancer treatment experience by providing surgical breast reconstruction in Bethesda and Fairfax.
+Joseph Michaels, MD, FACS, strives to alleviate some of the difficulty that women undergoing breast cancer treatment experience by providing surgical breast reconstruction in Rockville and Fairfax.
 Breast reconstruction surgery is often an integral part of the healing process, restoring patients’ positive body image, emotional wellbeing and quality of life overall.

 If you or a loved one is undergoing breast cancer treatment involving lumpectomy or mastectomy, contact Dr. Michaels for help with breast reconstruction.
 During your consultation, Dr. Michaels reviews your full medical history and listens to your goals for reconstruction, with both patience and compassion.
 He then recommends a course of action that is best suited to your unique needs.
 With breast reconstruction surgery, Dr. Michaels’ ultimate goal is to restore the appearance of your breasts while providing natural-looking results.